miheerdew/delayed-admin/Readme.md

 If the current user is in the `admin` group, then the user will be removed from the group.
 If not, then the user will be given admin privilages after a delay 20 minutes

 ## For OS X users
-If `myadmin` is already an Admin account (which it will be most probably), then you might also need to -
+If `myadmin` is already an Admin account (which it most probably is), then you might also need to -

 * Create a new admin account if there isn't one other than `myadmin`.
 * Login to the other  admin account and make `myadmin` a standard account (by unchecking "Allow user to administer this computer".